Tabloid talk show: Trash TV

 The subgenre is sometimes described in pejorative slang as "trash TV", particularly when the show hosts appear to design their shows to create controversy or confrontation.
 One of the earliest of the post-Oprah shows was Geraldo, which was oriented toward controversial guests and theatricality.
 As an example, one of the early show topics was titled "Men in Lace Panties and the Women Who Love Them".
 One 1988 episode featuring white power skinheads ended in a brawl that left host Geraldo Rivera with a broken nose.
 This incident led to Newsweeks characterization of his show as "Trash TV".
 The term was subsequently applied to tabloid talk shows at their most extreme; some hosts, such as Richard Bey and Jerry Springer, have proudly accepted the label, while other hosts, such as Jenny Jones, resent it.

 Richard Bey and Jerry Springer would gain reputations as the most confrontational and sexually explicit, with stories of lurid trysts – often between family members, and with stripping guests and audience members.
 The Richard Bey Show started this trend, and for a time, was the most graphic of the TV talk shows.
 For Springer, although the show started as a politically-oriented talk show, the search for higher ratings in an extremely competitive market led Springer to topics often described as tawdry and provocative, increasing its viewership in the process.
 Bey and Springer were different in their subject matter: Bey, which was more popular before 1996, attracted an audience similar to that of VH1, involving common themes which would be copied by The Ricki Lake Show, The Montel Williams Show, and even the more family-oriented Sally: adultery, dysfunctional families, and bad children.
 Bey also had booty-shaking contests and games which featured dates with an attractive woman as the prize.
-Both shows had numerous features on the Ku Klux Klan and racism (one of the most famous Bey episodes was "White Male Paranoia" in 1993 in which guests complained about anti-white racism), a shock rock exposé (sometimes also featuring music or appearances by artists such as Aerosmith, Motley Crue, Eldon Hoke and Gwar), and paternity tests.
+Both shows had numerous features on the Ku Klux Klan and racism (one of the most famous Bey episodes was "White Male Paranoia" in 1993 in which guests complained about anti-white racism), a shock rock exposé (sometimes also featuring music or appearances by artists such as Aerosmith, Mötley Crüe, Eldon Hoke and Gwar), and paternity tests.
 Bey was also the first to use sex hotlines, featured on bumpers for the show during commercial breaks/interstitials, first on WWOR, its original broadcaster, and then in national syndication, from 1995 on.
 Common topics on Springer were essentially the same, such as partners admitting their adultery to each other, with fights breaking out.